Kiflice sa sirom (cottage cheese crescent rolls)

 🥄parchment paper

-How to make kiflice sa sirom (cottage cheese crescent rolls)
+How to make cottage cheese rolls

 PREPARE THE DOUGH

 STEP 1: Warm the milk to a little more than room temperature.
-In a bowl mix together flour and dry yeast.
-In another bowl mix the warm milk, oil and sugar.
+In a bowl, mix together flour and dry yeast.
+In another bowl, mix the warm milk, oil and sugar.

-STEP 2: Preheat the oven to 350 F or 180 C
+STEP 2: Preheat the oven to 350 F or 180 C.

 PREPARE THE FILLING